 All of the above will help you to enjoy your class and your access to yoga can then help support you through our 'stay home stay safe' way of living for now.

-You must book an online class at least 1 hour before the class starts.
+You must book a DROP IN online class at least 1 hour before the class starts.
 After that you will not be able to book.

 Once you have booked we will send you a 'ZOOM' link via email about 30 mins before the start of your class.

 After a few weeks of improvising with props and you have decided you are keen to continue with your yoga in addition to your mat we recommend a basic kit of 4 blocks, 2 bricks and a belt.